jmac006/Amazon-Listing-Parser/README.md

   - Windows: install from https://ngrok.com/download
   - Type *ngrok http 8050* into the terminal to forward the localhost, and it will output a ngrok domain

+An easier method would be to use repl.it.
+Just change the host to '0.0.0.0' and it will now deploy it onto a domain.